musicrizz/MyFragmentsLoader/README.md

 For example :
 You can start the application like ``./MyFragmentsLoader -f fragment_folder/ -r -t texture_forder/``
-The application load all fragments and images and you can select the current fragment to display with + or - .
+The application load all fragments and texture images and you can select the current fragment to display with + or - ,
-Then you can edit The fragment source code with an editor of your choise, like Visual Studio, and when you save the file ,the application reload the associated program.
+then you can edit the fragment source code with an editor of your choise, like Visual Studio, and when you save the file the application reload the associated program.
+You can use this [fragment shader](https://github.com/musicrizz/MyFragmentsLoader/blob/main/example/fragment_template.glsl) as template.
-If the compilation is not successiful it will display an ERROR image and the error will be printed on the console.
+If the compilation is not successiful it will display an ERROR image and the errors will be printed on the console.

 PS:
 at the moment the errors are printed on the console, but I have to implement a text system for display directly in the ERROR Window.